-Reporting Guernsey Financial Institution has identified Institutions with no Reportable Accounts, it does not need will be required to filemake a nil return.

-[Guernsey is considering its position regarding Nil returns, in light of to the recent-responses from Director on an annual basis.
-In practice this will be via a simple 'tick box' exercise using the consultation process to be updated in due course Information Gateway Online Reporting system ("IGOR").
+Only IGOR registered Reporting Guernsey Financial Institutions with no Reportable Accounts in a reporting period will be required to make a nil return.
+In practice this will be via a simple 'tick box' exercise using the Information Gateway Online Reporting system ("IGOR").